 }

-the sign-in name or password does not match one in the Microsoft account
+}The sign-in name or password does not match one in the Microsoft account system

-The error was coming because the Password was not correct for the Office 365 account user name I was trying.
+The error was coming because the Password was not correct for the Microsoft 365 account user name I was trying.

-The problem was I was not using that account from a long time, so the account password expired already.
-So I had to reset my Office 365 account password and then update the new password in csom code.
+The problem was that I had not used that account for a long time, so the account password had expired already.
+So I had to reset my Microsoft 365 account password and then update the new password in the csom code.
 Then it started working.

-Once I gave the correct password, the error “the sign-in name or password does not match one in the Microsoft account” did not come.
+Once I entered the correct password, the error “the sign-in name or password does not match one in the Microsoft account” disappeared.

 One other possibility for this error that I would like to add, is when Multi Factor Authentication is enabled.
 When your username and password is correct, you can still run into this.